newellbrandon/kastendevhub.github.io/_posts/2024-05-23-automated-dr-with-kasten.markdown

 ---
 layout: post
 title: The secret of short RTO is automated DR
 description: When disaster strikes no need to say that panic also and any restore operation becomes stressful and error prone.
 Being able to automate entirely your restore operation is the key.
-Not only it speeds up your action and allow parrallelisation it also give you a real measure of your RTO.
+Not only it speeds up your action and allow parrallelisation it also gives you a real measure of your RTO.
-date: 2024-05-30 13:48:00 +0000
+date: 2024-05-23 13:48:00 +0000
 author: michaelcourcy
 image: '/images/posts/2024-05-23-automated-dr-with-kasten/automated-dr.jpg'
 image_caption: 'Automate your DR completly'
 tags: [Disaster recovery, Automation, Kasten, RTO]
 featured:
 ---
+# What is disater recovery at Kasten

+At kasten we have a very opiniated view of what should be disaster recovery.
+We are very different from the classical backup tool because we protect application not infrastructure.

+Protecting infrastructure (for instance doing a backup of VM) in a cloud native world does not make sense any more when infrastructure as code is becoming the "de facto".
+But you still need to protect your buisness data and your buisness metadata.

+So disaster recovery comes in 2 flavors at Kasten:
+- You rebuild a new cluster, you reinstall Kasten and you restore the apps : known as the rebuild strategy.
+- You continuously restore the apps in a standby cluster : known as the replicate strategy.

+In this post we are going to focus on the first one : the rebuild strategy.

 # Automate the complete restoration of your cluster

 In this example we'll demonstrate an automatic revovery from a disaster.
 Disaster will emulate this scenario :
 - All applications removed
-- Kasten removed
+- Kasten removed, kasten-io namespace deleted

 And the  script `dr.sh` will :
 - Reinstall Kasten